Get a solid background in all forms of animation and leave this program a strong, versatile animator.

 Animation is a major offered in the four-year BFA degree program.
 Our BFA curriculum is rooted by

 ANIM 2000 Introduction to Animation 3

-This course introduces students to various production techniques of 2D animation.
+This class introduces students to various production techniques of 2D animation.
 Students explore basics of traditional character animation (Disney fundamentals) and experimental animation (cut-out, rotoscoping, paint on glass) through a series of brief exercises including flipbook, ball bounce, walk cycle, and sound sync.
 In addition, students receive a brief history of the medium through a series of screenings.
 Individual exploration is emphasized and explored through critiques and the creation of a final project.

 Prerequisites: Foundation: Media 1

 AH 3365 History of Animation 3

-The course begins with a survey of primarily American character animation traditions followed by a history of the medium explored through various methods and techniques, as well as through shared themes from various countries and filmmaking traditions.
-Central topics include: propaganda, personal filmmaking, abstraction, politics and social protest.
-Connections between animation and editorial caricature, the fine arts, the avant-garde, illustration and media other than film are made throughout.
-Written assignments involve character analysis, screening notes, and a proposal for an imaginary animated film; there are two exams.
+This course surveys the history of the animation medium explored through various methods and techniques, as well as through shared themes from various countries and filmmaking traditions.
+Central topics include: propaganda, personal filmmaking, abstraction, technical innovations, and politics and social protest.
+Connections between animation and editorial caricature, the fine arts, the avant-garde, illustration, and media other than film are made throughout the course.
+Classes are primarily lecture with some discussion.
+Students take examinations and complete research assignments.

 FDN 1212 Foundation: Drawing 2 3